mohaiminalaoun/options-menu/README.md

   // should use !important to override default styles if not provided in JS.
 }
 ._floating-menu-item {
-  // for the individual row
+  // for the individual rows
 }
 ._floating-menuItem-hover {
   // when row hover occurs